ipfs/in-web-browsers/README.md

 * 2022-08-01: Blogpost: [New Custom Handlers component for Chrome](https://blogs.igalia.com/jfernandez/2022/08/10/new-custom-handlers-component-for-chrome/)
 * 2022-09-28: [Intent to Prototype: Curve25519 in Web Cryptography](https://groups.google.com/a/chromium.org/g/blink-dev/c/n0uKIqfypW0/m/xu5UBbaBAwAJ)
 * 2023-Q3: Kick-off work with Igalia on prototyping [ServiceWorker-like protocol handlers for WebExtensions](https://github.com/ipfs/in-web-browsers/issues/212)
+* 2024-Q3: Curve25519 in Web APIs is implemented in Chromium and WebKit behind a runtime flag [#](https://github.com/ipfs/in-web-browsers/issues/204#issuecomment-1735833247), remaining work is around WPT and specification details.

 #### Brave

-[Brave v1.19 has integrated IPFS into their desktop web browser](https://brave.com/brave-integrates-ipfs/) for Windows, macOS and Linux.
-When Brave detects an address which is an HTTP gateway URL to IPFS content or a native IPFS address such as `ipfs://` or `ipns://` it will prompt the user to install and enable the native IPFS node, or to use an HTTP gateway.
+- 2021: [Brave v1.19 has integrated IPFS into their desktop web browser](https://brave.com/brave-integrates-ipfs/) for Windows, macOS and Linux.
+  - When Brave detected an address which is an HTTP gateway URL to IPFS content or a native IPFS address such as `ipfs://` or `ipns://` it prompted the user to install and enable the native IPFS node (Kubo), or to use an HTTP gateway.
-Diagnostic UI can be found at `brave://ipfs`, we suggest enabling IPFS Companion for the best experience

-TLDR integration status:

-- Initial release (v1.19) is focused on daemon orchestration and on URI support (read [blogs and press](https://github.com/ipfs/in-web-browsers/issues/64#issuecomment-763016248))
+  - Initial release (v1.19) was focused on daemon orchestration and on URI support (read [blogs and press](https://github.com/ipfs/in-web-browsers/issues/64#issuecomment-763016248))
-- Demo: Opening `ipfs://{cid}` will trigger install prompt for go-ipfs managed by Brave itself.
-- For the best experience enable IPFS Companion and switch it to IPFS Node Type ["Provided by Brave"](https://docs.ipfs.tech/how-to/companion-node-types/#provided-by-brave).
-  When Companion is enabled all IPFS resources will be resolved by the local node.
+- 2024: After over three years, the Brave team decided to remove support for running IPFS node as we could not find a mutually agreeable set of terms to make this integration sustainable.
+  - Users can retain their PeerID and onboarded data by switching to IPFS Desktop + Companion extension.
+More details at [Migrating from Brave to IPFS Desktop](https://blog.ipfs.tech/2024-brave-migration-guide/).

 #### ipfs-chromium